It is possible to carry some Medicare and employer coverage if you decide to work past the age of 65. But the rules aren’t the same for everybody.

 The Difference Between Primary and Secondary Payers

-Things will usually sort themselves out between Medicare and your employer coverage, but it could take months.
-And on rare occasions, you may have to pay out-of-pocket for your care if the healthcare you require exhausts both your Medicare and employer coverage benefits.
+Things will usually sort out between Medicare and your employer coverage, but it could take months.
+And on rare occasions, you may have to pay out-of-pocket for your care if the healthcare you require exhausts your Medicare and employer coverage benefits.

 Are Part B and Part D Optional?